lifofernandez/UNQ-MyT-tesis/charla_humdrum/mto.96.2.7.wild.beamer.md

 * A breve (length of two whole-notes) takes the special value 0.

-* Eighth-note triplets would each be allotted the integer 12—since they each span a third of a quarter-note, logically they are twelfth-notes.
+* Eighth-note triplets would each be allotted the integer 12 since they each span a third of a quarter-note, logically they are twelfth-notes.

-* A note participating in a septuplet in the time of a dotted quarter-note would receive the value 28 (one seventh of a quarter-note, or a 28th-note) augmented by a dot; a further subdivision of this note into three parts would yield a dotted 84th-note (!).
+* A note participating in a septuplet in the time of a dotted quarter-note would receive the value 28 (one seventh of a quarter-note, or a 28th-note) augmented by a dot.

-This convention may at first appear opaque, but manages succinctly and consistently to express almost(\*) all durations.
+\note{
+Pa further subdivision of this note into three parts would yield a dotted 84th-note.
+}

 ## 3.4.1 Duraciones complejas
+This convention may at first appear opaque, but manages succinctly and consistently to express almost all durations.

 * Exceptions that spring to mind include the admittedly obscure odd subdivisions of a breve, such as whole-note triplets (three to a breve), and such Ferneyhoughian atrocities as “four in the time of three notes of a quintuplet,” which require the use of superfluous ties and/or dots.

-## 3.5 Alturas, articulaciones, barras, pero no dinamicas.
+## 3.5 Alturas, articulaciones, barras...

 * The lower- or upper-case letters denote the pitch-class and octave of a note.
 * Chromatic alterations are of course also provided.
 * As are a large number of Articulation markings, Ornaments, Editorialisms, Stem and Beam indicators.

-* Eech of the components of a note’s representation is optional: a file containing durations only, could be compiled

 * Rests are indicated by combining a reciprocal duration with the letter “r”.